Co-dfns/Co-dfns/LIMITATIONS.md

 ## Data types

 * Character types are not supported
-* Type promotion is not supported
+* Type promotion on overflow is not supported
 * Complex numbers are not supported
 * Arbitrary precision integers are not supported
 * 128-bit floating point values are not supported